Equality and Diversity statement.

 The school involves interested parties at all stages of development and review of the various components of the Equality Policy.
 Information is collected on race, disability and gender relating to staff, children and other interested parties and is used to inform policies, strategic planning and activities.

-The school participates in a variety of events that promote understanding and appreciation of equality and diversity issues.
+The school participates in a variety of events that promote understanding and appreciation of equality and diversity issues and promote inclusivity.
 The curriculum includes opportunities for students to understand issues relating to equality and diversity.
 Visual displays within the school reflect equality and diversity appropriately.
 All students are encouraged to participate fully in school life and every effort is made to ensure positive contribution from them.
-In particular, student achievement is analysed by race, disability and gender as well as specific groups (Free School Meals (FSM), Child in Care (CIC)) which inform social inclusion and where necessary informs action planning.
+In particular, student achievement is analysed by race, disability and gender as well as specific groups including Free School Meals (FSM), Child in Care (CIC)) which inform social inclusion and where necessary informs

-General conduct is monitored by race, disability and gender, with particular attention being given to prejudice based bullying and harassment issues, with any associated incidents being reported to the governing body.
+General conduct is monitored by race, disability, gender and religion or belief with particular attention being given to prejudice based bullying and harassment issues, with any associated incidents being reported to the governing body.